aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-formulas/support-for-evaluation-of-functions-in-formulas/_index.md

 11. Sqr( number )
 12. Tan( number )

-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithFormulas-CalculateMathExpressions-CalculateMathExpressions.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithFormulas-CalculateMathExpressions.cs" >}}

 ## **Calculation of General Functions**
 The following General functions can be calculated by the API.